CernunnosYQ/BibliotecaVM/README.md

 # BibliotecaVM

-This is my first real project, is a simple personal library manager made with flask and bootstrap.
+This was my first real project, is a simple personal library manager made with flask and bootstrap.
 Keep a registry of your books and let you made all CRUD operations.

 Originaly a live version was deployed on heroku server, now is down and I am working on a new version with more functionality and newer tecnologies.